Jonathan Zebina: Roma

-In June 2000, Zebina moved to A.S.
-Roma in a co-ownership deal for 9.5 billion Italian lire.
+In June 2000, Zebina moved to AS Roma in a co-ownership deal for 9.5 billion Italian lire.
 Upon joining the club, he linked up with up with countryman and fellow full-back Vincent Candela and said: "I am very happy to be here.
 This is a big step for me from a professional point of view.
 I will try to give the best of myself.
 It doesn't scare me if I have to start off the bench.
 It will be a pleasure for me to fight for a place as a starter.
 My goal is to win against Roma and try to become stronger than Thuram."

 Zebina made his debut for the club, starting the whole game, in a 4–1 win against ND Gorica in the first round of the UEFA Cup.
 He helped Roma keep a clean sheet in the return leg by beating the opposition team 7–0 to advance to the next round.
 Zebina followed up by helping the club keep two clean sheets in the next two matches against Bologna and Leece.
 However, he suffered an injury that saw him miss two matches.
 But Zebina made his return to the starting line–up against Reggina on 12 November 2000 and helped Roma beat the opposition team 2–1.
 However, his return was short–lived when he suffered a broken toe during a match against Perugia on 3 December 2000 and was substituted in the 43rd minute, as the club drew 0–0.
 After a month on the sidelines, Zebina returned to the first team against Bari on 14 January 2001, coming on as a 55th-minute substitute, in a 1–1.
 However, he found himself on the sidelines on four occasions in the next three months.
-Despite his absence later in the 2000–01 season, Zebina remained in the first team regular, playing in the centre–back position and helped Roma win the Scudetto.
+Despite his absence later in the 2000–01 season, Zebina remained in the first team regular, playing in the centre-back position and helped Roma win the Scudetto.
 In his first season at the club, he made twenty–six appearances in all competitions.